Carl Jung: Relationship to Nazism and antisemitism

-Jung's interest in European mythology and folk psychology was shared by the Nazis.
+Jung is known to have possessed an interest in the Jewish mystic tradition of Kabbalah. and his interest in European mythology and folk psychology was shared by the Nazis.
 Richard Noll describes Jung's own reaction to this connection:

 Jung clearly identifies himself with the spirit of German Volkstumsbewegung throughout this period and well into the 1920s and 1930s, until the horrors of Nazism finally compelled him to reframe these neopagan metaphors in a negative light in his 1936 essay on Wotan.

-Various statements made by Jung in the 1930s have been cited as evidence of both contempt for Nazism and sympathy for Nazism.
-In the 1936 essay "Wotan", Jung described the influence of Adolf Hitler on Germany as "one man who is obviously 'possessed' has infected a whole nation to such an extent that everything is set in motion and has started rolling on its course towards perdition."
+In "Wotan", Jung described the influence of Adolf Hitler on Germany as "one man who is obviously 'possessed' has infected a whole nation to such an extent that everything is set in motion and has started rolling on its course towards perdition."
 He would later say, during a lengthy interview with H. R. Knickerbocker in October 1938:

 Hitler seemed like the 'double' of a real person, as if Hitler the man might be hiding inside like an appendix, and deliberately so concealed in order not to disturb the mechanism ...
 You know you could never talk to this man; because there is nobody there ...
 It is not an individual; it is an entire nation.